SimonBrenninger/ddca_ss2025/tasks/level2/sorting_network/task.md

 - Next, ensure that your testbench (see Testbench section) validates that your **combinatorial** sorting network is actually capable to sort.
   In particular, at latest now you should implement the testbench.

-- Synthesize your **combinatorial** sorting network, download it to the FPGA board and utilize the UART interfface to send the data that shall be sorted (and receive the sorted one).
+- Synthesize your **combinatorial** sorting network, download it to the FPGA board and utilize the UART interface to send the data that shall be sorted (and receive the sorted one).
   Also: Check Quartus' timing analyzer and note down your `Fmax` (highest possible clock frequency) and `Worst-Case Timing Paths`.